Nostrademous/Dota2-FullOverwrite/readme.md

 	multi-bot over-writes so I made it atomic via locks.
 I honestly think that our bots are called by a single thread though and we won't have race conditions every present.

+* global_hero_data.lua - this is a global table that allows for per-hero persistant storage of variables.
+It is saved based on the hero's playerID.
+	If a variable is retrieved via getHeroVar(<strNameOfVar>) that does not exist, nil is returned.

 * decision_tree.lua - this is a start... there will be lots of things that need to be fixed here and actually implemented (many place holders).